admin

 twitter

-Truly a bird’s twitter how good it sounds, well it’s a totally a wonderful phenomenon, and i like very much.
+Truly a bird’s twitter! how good it sounds, it’s totally a wonderful phenomenon, and I it like very much.

-These links are advertisements, holy crap!!!!! ads even on 160 word size posts??
+These links are advertisements, holy crap!! ads even on 140 char posts?

-Yeah it is happening and leave alone those who are twitter marketing, i mean marketing on twitter.
+Yeah it is happening, leave alone those who are marketing twitter, I mean marketing on twitter.

 Just join twitter and you have followers selling money principles and ideas, they have their money formulas ready for you.